Communication Academy

 - Best practices

-Science for Policy Workshop: Science and Global Policymaking
+Science for Policy Workshop: Science and National Policymaking

-How can I, as a researcher, contribute to global political processes, and who are the relevant stakeholders?
-What role can I play in collaborating with political decision-makers?
+How can I, as a researcher, engage in political processes at a national level, and who are the relevant stakeholders?
+What rolecan I take on in collaboration with political decision-makers?

-This full-day workshop provides insights into these questions through expert presentations and practical exercises, and builds competencies in the field of science and global policymaking.
+This full day workshop provides insights into these questions through expert lectures and hands-on exercises while equipping participants with competencies at the interface of science and policy, with a particular focus on Switzerland.

 Visualizing Science